School Nutrition Programs Application Process

 You cannot receive reimbursement for meals or milk during or prior to the application process for participating in any of the meal programs.
 The CDE cannot project, estimate, or promise a start (approval) date throughout the application process.
 The approval date is determined by management once you have properly completed and submitted all application, policy, menu, health permit, and agreement documents; and submitted a complete packet.
 You can only begin claiming reimbursement beginning on the approval date, which is determined by management.
 The actual approval date will depend on your responsiveness during the application process and timely submission of required documentation.
 SNP Operators are not reimbursed during or prior to the application process.

-If a charter school initially serves kindergarten through third grade, and then adds subsequent grade levels with each new school year, does that affect the school’s ability to participate in the CNPs?
+If a school changes the grade groups served at that school site, does that affect the school’s ability to participate in the CNPs?

 A charter school may participate as an SFA and sign its own agreement with the CDE or participate as part of another SFA.
 Operating the SNP as part of another SFA can streamline responsibilities involved in administering the programs.
 While it is the charter school board of directors that signs the agreement with the CDE to operate the NSLP and SBP, we generally refer to charter school rather than the board of directors in the questions and answers, with the understanding that the charter school operates in conjunction with the board of directors as the legal authority.